igorbrigadir/twitter-glossary/README.md

 ## hateread

 Linking to an article you strongly disagree with so you can share your disagreement and revel in other people's similar reactions.

+## doomscrolling / doomsurfing

+Reading bad news and not stopping.